Dominica Civil Service Association

 In 1961, as Dominica moved closer toward self-governance, the Dominica Civil Service Association transitioned into a fully recognized trade union under the name Dominica Public Service Union.
 This marked a pivotal moment in the country’s labor history, as it allowed public officers to engage in collective bargaining, formal industrial action, and participation in tripartite consultations with the government and private sector.

-The shift reflected broader regional trends in labor organization, especially in the post-war and pre-independence era, when many Caribbean colonies saw a surge in worker mobilization.
-By becoming a registered union, the association gained legal authority to negotiate on behalf of its members, expanding its influence beyond advocacy into direct representation.
+The shift reflected broader regional trends in labour organisation, especially in the post-war and pre-independence era, when many Caribbean colonies saw a surge in worker mobilisation.
+By becoming a registered union, the association gained the legal authority to negotiate on behalf of its members, thereby expanding its influence beyond advocacy to direct representation.

 Legacy and Historical Impact